Citcon/Automation/README.md

-for service just 200 verification
+for prod service just 200 verification